isomerpages/moe-serangoonsec/_academic-programmes/Science/Overview.md

 #### Science Department Teaching and Learning (T&amp;L) Framework

-The department’s T&amp;L framework is guided by the school vision and school philosophy at its core.
+The department’s T&L framework is guided by the school vision and school philosophy at its core.
 It takes reference from the Singapore Teaching Practice (STP) and encapsulates the various pedagogical and assessment practices that aim to realise the vision of science education i.e. for every Serangoon StaR to:

 * be INspired by Science,